Examine your accounts.

 Busywork reduction for you.

 Most financial advisors want you to move your assets when you start with them.
 We're big proponents of simplicity and wherever possible we will try to work with what you have in place.
 Let's face it, you don't want to go through all of that trouble, and we don't want you to either.
 Shifting accounts can cause basis errors at tax time as well.
 Sometimes we'll have to move some of your accounts but we'll try to minimize this for you.

 During "The Liberation" we'll strip away as many financial fees from your assets as possible.

 "The Liberation" is our internal name for the initial implementation step.
 It is here that we strip away, or liberate, your assets from the financial fee takers.
 Consideration needs to be given to taxes here, as taxable events are often generated at this step (a process that, while unfortunate, is generally beneficial long term).
 We can implement "The Liberation" in different ways, depending on your situation when you begin with us.

 Once your assets have been through "The Liberation," the next step is to implement a long-term financial plan for you.
 This considers the various needs and constraints you have in terms of goals, cash flow, and big event needs.
 It factors in your penchant for risk and aims to provide you with a suitable, maintainable long-term structure.
 You want your investment model to be one that you will not change in periods of euphoria or crisis.

 Rebalancing is an important ongoing process.
 It's not entirely formulaic; done carefully, many taxes can be avoided and returns can be optimized.
-Twice I year I will examine which assets in your account need to be rebalanced and execute that for you.
+Twice yearly we will examine which assets in your account need to be rebalanced and execute that for you.
 Studies show that 90% of the difference in returns relates to asset allocation, so it is important to keep your allocations from drifting off plan.
 You'll be kept in the loop during the process.

 Review life events.